 I love hearing from you guys and helping you to plan your trips so you can always email me with any questions.
 As it takes me a lot of time to write this blog and to answer emails I’d appreciate a small donation towards my time through Paypal if you have a lot of questions or want really detailed advice.

 If you want to travel in India independently instead of being tied down to a tour but confused about where to go, having trouble booking transport or just don’t want to go it completely alone then using India Someday could be the perfect solution.

 India Someday will talk to you and plan a highly personalised India trip just for you – no seeing sights that you’re not bothered about or rushing to keep up with a strict itinerary.
 The guys at India Someday are young and enthusiastic and will help you plan your perfect trip – from helping you decide where to go and advising you on the perfect itinerary to suit your interests, right down to booking trains (which for foreigners to do from abroad is a really frustrating, almost impossible process) and organising unique experiences and homestays.
 Plus it’s nice to have a trusted local point of contact throughout your trip.

 I travelled through North India recently and used India Someday to plan my trip and everything went really smoothly ( see my full review here) so I can recommend then from if you are looking to travel in India but want a little assistance with the planning process to make sure everything is booked and runs smoothly leaving you to just enjoy your trip!

 Another good thing about India Someday is that they charge a fixed fee for all the travel planning and booking so there are no nasty surprises!
-Also, Global Gallivanting readers can even get a 5% discount.
-Just mention Global Gallivanting when enquiring.
-Check out the India Someday website for more details.
+India Someday charge a fixed fee of USD 350 to plan a trip for 2 adults for 2 weeks.
+Solo travellers get 20% off and Global Gallivanting readers get 5% off the trip planning fee (just mention GLOBALGALLIVANTING5 wh